Chapmip/micropython-stm32-iol/README.md

 # Gotchas!

-I'm documenting here any hazards that I encounter whilst using the `iol.py` module.
+I'm documenting here any hazards that I've encountered whilst using the `iol.py` module.

 ## 1. Remember to use `[:]` or `read/write` methods!